+Syntax stale-time seconds

+no stale-time

-Syntax stale-time seconds no stale-time Context config>router>origin-validation>rpki-session Description This command configures the maximum length of time that prefix origin validation records learned from the cache server remain usable after the RPKI-Router session goes down.
+Description This command configures the maximum length of time that prefix origin validation records learned from the cache server remain usable after the RPKI-Router session goes down.
 The default stale-time is 3600 seconds (1 hour).
 When the timer expires all remaining stale entries associated with the session are deleted.

-Default no stale-time Parameters seconds - specifies a time in seconds Values 60 to 3600 static-entry
+Default no stale-time

+Parameters seconds - Specifies a time in seconds.

+static-entry

-Syntax static-entry ip-prefix/ip-prefix-length upto prefix-length2 origin-as as-number [valid invalid] no static-entry ip-prefix/ip-prefix-length upto prefix-length2 origin-as as-number
+Syntax static-entry ip-prefix/ip-prefix-length upto prefix-length2 origin-as as-number [valid | invalid]

-- Context config>router>origin-validation - Description This command configures a static VRP entry indicating that a particular origin AS is either valid or invalid for a particular IP prefix range.
+no static-entry ip-prefix/ip-prefix-length upto prefix-length2 origin-as as-number or invalid for a specific IP prefix range.
 Static VRP entries are stored along with dynamic VRP entries (learned from local cache servers using the RPKI-Router protocol) in the origin validation database of the router.
-This database is used for determining the origin-validation state of IPv4 and/or IPv6 BGP routes received over sessions with the enable-origin-validation command configured.
+This database is used for determining the origin-validation state of IPv4 and/or IPv6 BGP routes received over sessions with the enable-originvalidation command configured.